Travel.State.Gov > Intercountry Adoption > Country Information > Georgia Intercountry Adoption Information

 Post-Adoption/Post-Placement Reporting Requirements

-Adoption service providers must submit information on the health and social condition of the child on an annual basis until the adopted child is eighteen years old.
-Social Service Agency is responsible to request annually information about the adopted child.
-U.S. ASPs may assist in providing a report on the child on annual basis until the adopted child is eighteen years old.
+LEPL Agency for State Care and Assistance for the (statutory) Victims of Human Trafficking is responsible to request information about the adopted child annually.
+U.S. ASPs may assist in providing a report on the health and social condition of the child on an annual basis until the adopted child is 18 years old.
 ASPs should provide the information using the form approved by Minister of Labour Health and Social Affairs of Georgia, which is titled “Special information form about the health and social condition of the adopted child from Georgia”.

 U.S. Embassy in Georgia